DRTriton: Large-Scale Synthetic Data Driven Reinforcement Learning for Triton Kernel Generation: Training Pipeline

 where $\omega(o|q)$ is a speed-induced weight for a correct output defined by $\tau, \lambda, \delta, \beta>0$ are hyper-parameters.

-The three terms in the above objective have clear meanings.
-The first term is to increase the log-likelihood of correct outputs, with each correct output weighted using their speed rewards.
-Hence, an accurate output with a high speed reward will get a higher weight $\omega(o|q)$ for their log-likelihood.
+The first term is to increase the log-likelihood of correct outputs, with each correct output weighted using its speed reward.
 The second term is to decrease the log-likelihood of incorrect outputs.
-Using the log-sum-exp function will also weight each wrong outputs differently for the gradient calculation, i.e., a wrong output with a larger log-likelihood will get a higher weight for penalization.
+Using the log-sum-exp function also weights each incorrect output differently for the gradient calculation, i.e., a wrong output with a larger log-likelihood will get a higher weight for penalization.
 The last term is an adaptive regularization term, regularizing the change from the old model.
 It is motivated from the trust-region constraint $\mathbb{D}_{\text{KL}}(\pi_{\text{old}} || \pi_\theta)\leq \delta$ using a squared-hinge penalty function $\beta[\cdot]_+^2=\beta(0, \cdot)^2$.

-\textbf{Speed Reward \quad} We define the speed reward as a function of the ratio between the execution time of the PyTorch program and that of the corresponding Triton program:

-where $t_{\text{torch}}$ and $t_{\text{triton}}$ are the execution time of the PyTorch and Triton implementations, respectively.
+\textbf{Speed Reward.} We define the speed reward as a function of the ratio between the execution time of the PyTorch program and that of the corresponding Triton program $r_s(o|q) = f\left(\frac{t_{\text{torch}}}{t_{\text{triton}}}\right)$, where $t_{\text{torch}}$ and $t_{\text{triton}}$ are the execution time of the PyTorch and Triton implementations, respectively.
 In the experiments, we have evaluated different functions $f$ including the logarithmic function $f(s) = \log s$ and the power function $f(s)=s^\alpha$ with $\alpha>0$.
 The best choice is the logarithmic function.
 We present the ablation studies of speed reward functions in Section~\ref{sec:ab}.